dmccreary/graph-data-modeling-course/docs/glossary.md

 #### Broader Concept

-Higher-level ideas that encompass more specific concepts in a hierarchy.
+Higher-level ideas that encompass more general concepts in a hierarchy under which more specific terms (narrower) terms fall.

 **Example:** We can define "Mathematics" as a broader concept for "Algebra" and "Geometry" in a graph.

+**Example:** In a glossary for graph modeling, "Graph" is a broader term for terms like "Directed Graph," "Undirected Graph," and "Weighted Graph," as these are specific types of graphs.

+* Also known as Hypernym

 #### Building Model